oplaner4/React.SmartSticky/lib/README.md

 * type: `boolean`
 * default value: `true`

 Enables or disables whole functionality of `SmartSticky` component.
-If `false`, it is disabled and renders ordinary element.
+If `false`, it is disabled and thus renders ordinary element.

 #### container
 * type: `HTMLElement | null`
 * default value: `null`

 Sets offset container.
 The fixed element is visible only inside of container area.
-If `null` (default), the element's parent is used.
+If `null`, the element's parent is used.
+You may also need to specify [Fixed options](#fixed-options) via [fixed](#fixed) property.

 #### fixed
 * type: `Partial<FixedOptions>`